projectbismark/bismark-data-transmit/README.markdown

 1. Build a copy of bismark-data-transmit.
 See bismark-packages for the companion OpenWRT package Makefile.
 You can customize the server URL and upload root directory at compile time using OpenWRT's menuconfig.
 2. Install bismark-data-transmit on your BISmark router.
-Enable bismark-data-transmit by running `/etc/init.d/bismark-data-transmit enable && /etc/init.d/bismark-data-transmit start`.
 3. Create the UPLOAD_ROOT directory.
 By default, this is /tmp/bismark-uploads but you can change it using OpenWRT's menu system.
 4. Create subdirectories of UPLOAD_ROOT. bismark-data-transmit will monitor